-I’m sure they want the business.
+“I’m sure they want the business.”

 Speaking of business, the total estimated cost for the meetings—based on the conference approval request by Dr. Lee to Dr. Koh— is $237,533.
 Since the committee members are not compensated beyond their expenses (included in the cost), does that mean that the IOM’s profit was over $762,000?
 That’s taxpayer money!
-Moreover, it looks like HHS budgeted (see approval request) and paid for seven meetings, but only five took place.
-It would follow that the IOM’s cost was actually lower than estimated and the IOM’s profit even higher.
+Moreover, it looks like HHS budgeted (see conference approval request) and paid for seven meetings, but only five took place.
+It would follow that the IOM’s cost was actually lower than estimated and, therefore, the IOM’s profit even higher.
 In any event, it would be quite the profit margin, especially when you consider that HHS’s initial total estimate for the ME/CFS “study” was $750,000 and that the IOM Gulf War Illness case-definition report from just last year cost “only” $850,000.
 Inflation really kills you, doesn’t it?

 On August 19, 2013, NIH provided a Statement of Work/Request for Proposal (SOW/RFP) to the IOM, which you can find here.
-The SOW/RFP contained the following language under “Task Description” with respect to the committee membership:
+The SOW/RFP contained the following language, under “Task Description,” with respect to the committee membership:

-This Committee shall have expertise in areas necessary to address the topic areas identified below, including expertise in the pathophysiology, spectrum of disease, and clinical care of ME/CFS; neurology; immunology; pain; rheumatology; infectious disease; cardiology; endocrinology; primary care, nursing, and other healthcare fields; health education; and the patient/family perspective.
+“This Committee shall have expertise in areas necessary to address the topic areas identified below, including expertise in the pathophysiology, spectrum of disease, and clinical care of ME/CFS; neurology; immunology; pain; rheumatology; infectious disease; cardiology; endocrinology; primary care, nursing, and other healthcare fields; health education; and the patient/family perspective.”

-Prerequisite that committee expertise include ME/CFS and behavioral science
+“Prerequisite that committee expertise include ME/CFS and behavioral science ” [emphasis added]

-Well, since ME/CFS expertise was most likely already part of the proposal (as the IOM was working off NIH’s SOW/RFP, see above), the only specialty NIH added was behavioral science.
+Since ME/CFS expertise was most likely already part of the proposal (as the IOM was working off NIH’s SOW/RFP, see above), the only specialty NIH requested to be added was behavioral science.
 Whoever drafted the SOW/RFP dropped the ball and didn’t include behavioral-health specialists.
 Based on the emails I obtained, the IOM subsequently complied with NIH’s demands by submitting a revised Technical Proposal with the following language that, wouldn’t you know it, includes behavioral health:

-The committee will include approximately 15 members with expertise in the following areas: epidemiology; clinical medicine/primary care and other health care fields particularly with expertise in ME/CFS including behavioral health, neurology, rheumatology, immunology, pain, infectious disease, cardiology, endocrinology, and scientists and physicians with experience in developing clinical case definitions.
+“The committee will include approximately 15 members with expertise in the following areas: epidemiology; clinical medicine/primary care and other health care fields particularly with expertise in ME/CFS including behavioral health, neurology, rheumatology, immunology, pain, infectious disease, cardiology, endocrinology, and scientists and physicians with experience in developing clinical case definitions.” [emphasis added]

-The committee will include approximately 15 members with expertise in the following areas: epidemiology; clinical medicine/primary care and other health care fields particularly with expertise in ME/CFS including neurology, rheumatology, immunology, pain, infectious disease, behavioral health, cardiology, endocrinology, and scientists and physicians with experience in developing clinical case definitions.” [emphasis and track changes added]
+“The committee will include approximately 15 members with expertise in the following areas: epidemiology; clinical medicine/primary care and other health care fields particularly with expertise in ME/CFS including behavioral health, neurology, rheumatology, immunology, pain, infectious disease, behavioral health, cardiology, endocrinology, and scientists and physicians with experience in developing clinical case definitions.” [emphasis and track changes added]